geoxel/fhevm-sdk-cs/README.md

 $ cd ..
 ```
 Retrieve the forked KMS repo that includes the new c-api interop, enabled by the kms-c-api Rust feature.
-The commit is based on the last `release/v0.11.x` branch.
+The commit is based on the KMS `release/v0.11.x` branch.
 ```bash
 $ git clone https://github.com/geoxel/kms.git
 $ cd kms